nodejs/node/doc/api/domain.md

 * `...args` {any}

-Run the supplied function in the context of the domain, implicitly binding all event emitters, timers, and lowlevel requests that are created in that context.
+Run the supplied function in the context of the domain, implicitly binding all event emitters, timers, and low-level requests that are created in that context.
 Optionally, arguments can be passed to the function.